Become a Junior Achievement Volunteer

 I want to be involved but I simply do not have time to volunteer — what else can I do?

-There are many fundraisers including the Bowl-A-Thon, Poker Tournament, and Inspire & Admire Breakfast where you can participate.
+There are many fundraisers including the Bowl-A-Thon, Lunchboxes & Learning Luncheon, and 5K Fun Run where you can participate.
 You may also choose to host a student (Job Shadow) or a class to visit your office for one day.
 We would love to help you get involved in any way that you can!

 How Do I Volunteer?

 If you have questions regarding volunteering for a JA class, please email Shanice Stevens, or call 702-214-0504.
 You can also fill out the form below and we will contact you.